zamlz/nix/README.md

 nix to manage the user software.
 Once the software has been installed, things may not work as expected.
 This is because some user-level software needs to talk to system software and with nix not managing that software anymore there is a disconnect.
-You have to manually configure the host system to properly integrate with nix.
-Look at the subsections for further details on what worked on.
+You may need to manually configure the host system to properly integrate with nix (e.g., disabling conflicting system services like ssh-agent or smartcard daemons).

 Use the following for the first time install (since home-manager is not present in an environment yet).
 It uses home manager from github to